Child and Adolescent Therapy

 Often kids and teens find it useful that I understand and have skill in working with the complicated relationships and reality of living in a two-home family*.
 I use many approaches and strategies in therapy, but with children I emphasize working from a family systems approach and often ask that parents participate in sessions independently for parent coaching and/or with their children as needed and appropriate.
 (Note that children over the age of 13 have confidentiality and choice to include/not include others in their treatment)

 *Because of my writing and work in divorce, children are often referred to me for counseling and I appreciate their good regard.
-However if children's parents are currently in the divorce process, I prefer to see parents as a Child Specialist.
+However I typically do not see children if their parents are in the divorce process or any other legal process that involves or is likely to involve children and decisions regarding the care of children.
+In these cases, I prefer to see parents as a Child Specialist or screen to ensure children's therapy is protected from adult conflict.
 I urge parents to first address the important work of learning skills and focusing on relationship with their parenting partner before asking children to effect change.
 Even if there is high conflict, parents have much more power to boost their children's healthy adjustment than children themselves- even with a good therapist's support.

 Anxiety (general, specific phobias, school/performance, social)